Popular services

 Partnership

-Under Cyprus law, there are two types of partnerships to choose from.
+Under Cyprus law, there are two types of partnerships from which to choose.

 In a general partnership, there is no limited liability for debts.
-Each partner is jointly and severally liable for the debts of the partnership.
+Each partner is jointly and severally liable for the partnership's debts.
 This means creditors can sue all or any partners and hold them personally responsible for the debts.

 One general partner is personally responsible for the debts in a limited partnership.
 The other partners are limited and are given limited liability for the debts.